Schedule

 Using Mobile Technology to Enhance Early Learning – Ilene Rosenthal

-Why & How to Evaluate Educational Technology for Early Learners – Lilla Dale McManis
+Why and How to Evaluate Educational Technology for Early Learners – Lilla Dale McManis

 Breakout Session 5: Research Track